LuxSci

 The API enables automated access to and management of data and services on user and account scopes.
 The API is REST-based with a few concessions for security and simplicity:

-In order to use the API, you must define an “API Integration”.
-This gives you a specific unique API token code, a secret key, and allows you to configure the scope and access that will be granted to programs using your API Integration.
-Your account can have multiple API Integrations configured so that you can use different codes and access levels for different applications.
+In order to use the API, you must define an “API Integration.”
+This gives you a unique API public token code and a secret key, specifies the type of authentication that will be used, and allows you to configure the scope and access that will be granted to programs using your API Integration.
+Your account can have multiple API Integrations configured so that you can use different codes and access levels for different applications or situations.

 To create an API Integration: